dart-lang/language/working/0723-static-extensions/feature-specification.md

 }
 ```

-Constructors defined in generic extensions may also be invoked using
+Constructors defined in generic extensions may also be invoked or torn
-the extension name, with or without providing type arguments.
-The
+off using the extension name, with or without providing type
-number of type arguments, if provided, must match the expected arity of
+arguments.
+The number of type arguments, if provided, must match the
-the extension, and if elided are reconstructed using a type inference
+expected arity of the extension, and if elided are reconstructed using
-process described further below.
+a type inference process described further below.

 ```dart
 void test() {